ray-project/ray/doc/source/cluster/kubernetes.rst

 :ref:`Ray Client <ray-client>` allows you to connect to your Ray cluster on Kubernetes and execute Ray programs.
 The Ray Client server runs the Ray head node, by default on port 10001.

-Ray Dashboard gives visibility into the state of your cluster.
+:ref:`Ray Dashboard <ray-dashboard>` gives visibility into the state of your cluster.
 By default, the dashboard uses port 8265 on the Ray head node.

 .. _k8s-service: